Seattle, WA

 • price 3 of 4

 This luxurious hotel is one of Seattle’s most spacious, with 457 guest rooms, 25,000 square feet of meeting space and a huge fitness centre equipped with a steam room.
-Unbeatable views of the Olympic and Cascade mountain ranges, and easy access to downtown attractions like the aquarium, make the hotel’s Pine Street location a perfect base.
-Rooms feature comfortable contemporary decor and huge bathrooms with a shower and a soaking tub, electronic blackout drapes and a 32-inch flatscreen television.
+Excellent views include those of the Olympic and Cascade mountain ranges, and easy access to downtown attractions like the aquarium, make the hotel’s Pine Street location a perfect one.
+Rooms feature comfortable contemporary decor, oversized bathrooms with both a shower and a soaking tub, electronic blackout drapes, and a 32-inch flat-screen television.
+There is a broad range available, from standard king rooms to rooms specially designed for athletes on the road (think soaking tubs, yoga mats, and Peloton bikes).

-Time Out tip: Visit the Ruth Chris’ Steak House downstairs for a juicy steak and a perfectly chilled martini.
+Time Out tip: Stop in at Ruth's Chris Steak House downstairs for a juicy steak and a perfectly chilled martini, but be aware of the dress code beforehand

 Advertising